Automattic/eventbrite-api/readme.txt

 This plugin was developed by [Automattic](http://automattic.com/), in direct partnership with [Eventbrite](http://eventbrite.com).
 The Eventbrite name and logo are used by permission.

 == Changelog ==

+= 1.0.6 - August 2, 2015 =
+* Avoid caching and filtering on invalid API responses.
+* Improve rewrite rules flushing on page saves and template changes.

+= 1.0.5 - April 23, 2015 =
+* Add expansions, to handle breaking changes to the API planned for May 13, 2015.

 = 1.0.4 - April 2, 2015 =
 * Update to logo handling; Eventbrite announced a sudden breaking change to happen April 7th, 2015.